Free Quote Pre Pay & SAVE

 Standing water is one of the biggest mosquito drivers.
 Some sources can be corrected by the homeowner, while others need to be identified and monitored.

-Common sources include gutters, drain extensions, planters, buckets, toys, tarps, low spots, neglected hot tubs, and covers that hold water.
+Common sources include gutters, drain extensions, planters, buckets, toys, tarps, low spots, neglected hot tubs, pool covers, and containers that collect water.

-Treatment helps, but a property that keeps producing mosquitoes between visits will never perform as well as one where the main breeding issues are corrected.
+Treatment helps, but a property that keeps producing mosquitoes between visits will never perform as well as one where the main breeding sources are corrected.

 Do you offer one-time treatments for parties or events?

 Yes.
-One-time treatments can be useful for outdoor gatherings, graduations, backyard dinners, and special events.
+One-time treatments can be useful for outdoor gatherings, graduations, backyard dinners, birthdays, and special events.

 They can help improve comfort around a specific date, especially near patios, pools, decks, and seating areas.

-One-time service is different from a seasonal program.
+One-time service is different from seasonal service.
 It may help with an immediate need, but it does not replace consistency across the full outdoor season.

 What is Shield Plus or granular perimeter support?

-The granular focus is on the perimeter and transition zones, not the full property.
-It is especially helpful for yards with wooded edges, brush, deer movement, leaf litter, and heavy tick exposure.
+The granular focus is not the full property.
+It is especially useful around wooded edges, brush lines, deer traffic, fence lines, leaf litter, and areas where pets run.

 Do you leave service notes after a visit?

+Yes.
 Customers receive service communication after the visit.
-If the technician notices something important, such as standing water, locked access, heavy vegetation, or a sensitive area concern, that can be documented.
+If the technician notices something important, such as standing water, locked access, heavy vegetation, or a sensitive area concern, it can be documented.

 Those notes help homeowners understand what may be feeding pest pressure between visits.